JuliErre/Movflix/README.md

 # Movflix

-Its a movie infotmation page, inspirated on netflix, in this page you can find information about your favorite movie, search a movie, add movie to a personal list and more.
+It's a movie infotmation page, inspirated on netflix, in this page you can find information about your favorite movie, search a movie, add movie to a personal list and more.

 ## Page link